Juan:'Why do people borrow money from a bank?'

 Peter:'It depends on the bank.
 Some banks won't allow them to withdraw or spend the money and tell them they have insufficient funds.
 Which basically means they don't have the money in their bank account or they have gone over their overdraft limit.
 Other banks will allow them to withdraw or spend the money, but then the customer will have to pay bank charges, which is extra money they have to pay to the banks.
 These bank charges can be very high.'

-Juan:'And if you can't pay the money back to a bank that you have borrowed?'
+Juan:'And what happens if you can't pay the money that you have borrowed back to a bank?'

 Peter:'When a bank sees that a loan repayment is overdue, which means it hasn't been paid when it should have been and it is late, they will contact the person who has the loan or borrowed the money and ask them to pay it.
 Normally, the person will have to pay bank charges for the overdue repayment.
 If the person or company defaults on the loan, which means they can't or won't repay the loan to the bank, the bank will try different ways to try to get the money they have loaned/lent to them back.
 Not paying back/defaulting on a loan, will give the person or company a bad credit history.'